dwave-examples/flow-shop-scheduling/README.md

 with the `--debug` command-line argument for easier debugging:
 `python app.py --debug`

-Alternatively, to run the flow shop scheduler without the Dash interface, type the following into the terminal:
+Alternatively, you can run the flow shop scheduler without the Dash interface using the following
+command:

 ```bash
 python job_shop_scheduler.py [-h] [-i INSTANCE] [-tl TIME_LIMIT]